lunchboxer/spelling-master/src/lib/level3-glossary.md

 theme
 : Main subject or idea.
 "The theme of our party is under the sea."

-there's
+there’s
 : There is.
-"There's a spelling test tomorrow."
+"There’s a spelling test tomorrow."

 thermometer
 : Device for measuring temperature.
 "The thermometer said it was 85° outside."

-they'll
+they’ll
 : They will.
-"They'll be here soon, I'm sure."
+"They’ll be here soon, I’m sure."

-they're
+they’re
 : They are.
-"They're my favorite band!"
+"They’re my favorite band!"

-they've
+they’ve
 : They have.
-"They've gone on vacation this week."
+"They’ve gone on vacation this week."

 thick
 : Having a large distance between sides.
 "The walls were a foot thick solid concrete."